apache/predictionio/docs/manual/tutorials/engines/quickstart.md

 Well done!
 You have created a simple, but production-ready app with PredictionIO recommendation engine.

-Next: Learn more about [collecting data using Data API](/dataapi.html).
+Next: Learn more about [collecting data through Event API](/eventapi.html).